 «This collection of articles is a sociolinguistic response to the recent explosion of scholarly interest in issues of identity.
 Identity is central to all human beings as we are all concerned with how to conceive of ourselves, present ourselves and comprehend our relationships with others.
 The book tackles the problem of how personal identity is made visible and intelligible to others through language, and how this may be constrained.
 Part One, Emblematic identities, focuses on the construction of self-definitions based on various forms of group identities, including national and ethnic ones.
 Part Two, Multicultural Identities, looks at negotiation of identities in multicultural contexts involving relations of power, drawing on examples from Europe and the Americas.
 Finally, Part Three, Emergent Identities, collects empirical studies based on a close reading of texts in which identities are being articulated and negotiated.» (Hanna Pułaczewska, University of Regensburg)

-Janusz Badio and Kamila Ciepiela
+Edited by Janusz Badio and Kamila Ciepiela

 This book is a collection of articles covering the theme of interaction.
 Interaction combines two crucial elements: the intrapersonal and the interpersonal.
 Accordingly, the authors approach this issue from two complementary perspectives: from the internal and external or cognitive and social perspective.
 The papers that take the former perspective focus on cognitive bases of interaction, on the representation of motion, on metaphor and metonymy, or gestures, perception and cognition.
 The topic that dominates the papers that take the social stance towards the topic of interaction is identity.
 By applying a variety of new analytical tools and concepts, the authors show how we build images of ourselves through language, how society and institutions mould us into different categories, and how we negotiate our membership of these categories.